basilisp-lang/basilisp/docs/pyinterop.rst

 The ``:collect`` strategy is a better accompaniment to functions with positional arguments.
 With this strategy, Python keyword arguments are converted into a Basilisp map with de-munged keyword arguments and passed as the final positional argument of the function.
-You can use map destructuring on this final positional argument, just as you would with the map in the ``:apply`` case above.
+You can use :ref:`associative_destructuring` on this final positional argument, just as you would with the map in the ``:apply`` case above.

 Type Hinting
 ------------